DFE-Digital/login.dfe.support/README.md

-# DfE Support Console
+# DfE Sign-in Support

-**DfE Support Console** enables support staff to manage and respond to requests from users and approvers, supporting the day-to-day operation of the DfE Sign-in platform.
+**DfE Sign-in Support** provides a console that allows staff to manage and respond to requests from users and approvers, supporting the day-to-day operation of the DfE Sign-in platform.
 This service is part of the wider **login.dfe** project.

-## Environment Configuration

-### Development prerequisites

-Before setting up your local environment, review the [Development Prerequisites documentation](https://dfe-secureaccess.atlassian.net/wiki/spaces/NSA/pages/4643454992/Development+prerequisites) available on confluence.
-This guide outlines the required tools, dependencies, and permissions needed to work on DfE Sign-in services.

-### Local environment

-To set up your local environment, run the PowerShell tokenization script provided in the **login.dfe.dsi-config** repository.
-This script generates the environment variables required to connect to the **DfE Sign-in (Dev)** environment.

-**Steps**

-1. Clone or navigate to the `login.dfe.dsi-config` repository.
-2. Run the PowerShell tokenization script provided in that repository.
-3. The script will create or update the necessary configuration files (e.g. `.env`) for this service.
-4. Ensure that the generated `.env` file is placed in the **root directory** of this project.

-Once completed, your local environment will be configured to connect to the DfE Sign-in dev environment.

 ## Getting Started

-Install deps
+### Install Dependencies

 ```
 npm install
 ```

-### Run application

-This application requires redis to run.
-If running locally, the easiest way is to create an instance of redis using docker:
+Additionally, this app requires Redis as a backing service.
+The easiest way is to create an instance of Redis using Docker:

 ```
 docker run -d -p 6379:6379 redis
 ```

-Once redis is running, start it with:
+### Run application

+Start the application with:

 ```
 npm run dev